-Practical - You select 3 activities and are graded in each one (skills and full context).
+Practical - You are required to evidence 3 practical sports are graded in each one (skills and full context).
 Students can be assessed as a player/performer in one team activity, one individual activity and a third in either team or in an individual activity.
+3 sports are covered in school, a student can also provide video evidence of them participating outside of school, this is strongly advised.
 Students can be assessed in any activity listed by the exam board.

-Analysis of Performance - You select a sport to analyse and sit an oral examination.
+Analysis of Performance - You select a sport to analyse and write written coursework about.
 You will be assessed on your analysis and evaluation of a performance and how to bring about improvement in one activity.

-Theory exam - Covers a range of topics from Anatomy and Physiology, to Socio-cultural influences.
-You sit 2 exams at the end of the two year course (1 hour 15minutes for each one) and this is worth 60% of your overall grade.
-The exam consists of multiple choice, short answer and extended answer questions.
+Theory exam - You sit two exams at the end of Year 11 (1 hour 15minutes for each one) and this is worth 60% of your overall grade.
+The exam consists of multiple choice, short answer and extended answer auestions.